Hayes Carll

 Joshua Hayes Carll (born January 9, 1976), known professionally as Hayes Carll, is an American singer-songwriter.
 A native of The Woodlands, Texas, his style of country, folk, and roots-oriented songwriting is noted for his plain-spoken poetry and sense of humor.

-His songs have been covered by a wide range of artists, including Kenny Chesney, Hard Working Americans, Curtis Stigers, Lee Ann Womack, Jack Ingram, Bruce Robison, Kelly Willis, and Brothers Osborne.
-He has appeared twice at Austin City Limits and performed on Jools Holland and The Tonight Show.
+His songs have been covered by a wide range of artists, including Kenny Chesney, Hard Working Americans, Curtis Stigers, Lee Ann Womack, Corb Lund, Jack Ingram, Bruce Robison, Kelly Willis, and Brothers Osborne.
+He has appeared twice on the Austin City Limits TV show, and has performed on Jools Holland and The Tonight Show.

+Hayes Carll has supported several charitable organizations over the years, including the Alzheimer’s Association, Guitars for Vets, the Health Alliance for Austin Musicians (HAAM), and the Second Harvest Food Bank.

 Career

 2000–2009

 Carll spent the early years of his career performing cover songs for tips in the bars of Crystal Beach, Texas, located on the Bolivar Peninsula.
 In 2000, he discovered The Old Quarter Acoustic Cafe in Galveston—a small yet prestigious venue run by Wrecks Bell, the longtime bassist for Townes Van Zandt.
 Carll began working as a bartender while also sharing his own songs, first at open mic nights and eventually as the opening act for touring artists like Ray Wylie Hubbard and the Sisters Morales.

 In 2001, Carll independently recorded his debut album, Flowers & Liquor, at Willie Nelson's Pedernales Studio in Texas, with Lisa Morales serving as producer.
 After the album's release in 2002, Carll was voted Best New Act by the Houston Press and drew comparisons with other notable Texas songwriters.

 Carll recorded his second album, Little Rock, in Nashville with producer R.S.
 Field.
 Alongside his manager at the time, Mike Crowley, he founded HWY 87 Records to release the album, which made history as the first self-released record to reach number one on the Americana Radio Chart.
 The track "Down The Road Tonight" also became a regional hit.
 Carll signed with Lost Highway Records in 2006 and released his next album, Trouble in Mind, in 2008.
 It was ranked No. 60 of the year by The Village Voice.
 "She Left Me For Jesus," which appeared on Trouble in Mind, was the Americana Music Association Song of the Year 2008.

 In 2008, Carll founded the Stingaree Music Festival, a small music event held in Crystal Beach, Texas, named after a local restaurant where he used to wait tables.
 The festival ran for two years before being discontinued in 2010 following the devastation caused by Hurricane Ike.